 The restaurant at le Moulin is pitched as some sort of a cave, with a curved vaulted ceiling and a giant eccentric oval window onto the garden at one end.
 The room contained about 100 pumpkins of various sizes, set about here and there in little groupings, and the color scheme picked up on orange and yellow, with the dark-blue contrasts typical of Provence.
-You enter from above down a wide curving ceremonial stairway, which is fine arriving early in the evening, but could be a bit of a different story later coming back from the bathroom after a bottle of wine.
+You enter from above down a wide curving ceremonial stairway, which is fine arriving early in the evening, but could be a bit of a different story later coming back from the upstairs bathroom after a bottle of wine.

 The dining room staff was young.
 Only the somellier appeared to be over 40, otherwise waiters were all in their 20s, and everyone in the kitchen (whom we met at the end of dinner, quite pleasantly) looked between 25 and 35.
 Monsieur Loubet, head chef, is a handsome confident-looking man of 32 who came by quickly once to say hello.
 His confidence didn’t seem to inform the service, provided by youngsters in loose-fitting greeny-beige pants and Nehru shirts (projecting a sort of natural fiber hemp feeling) who all had an air of patronizing bored condescension.
 I wondered whether they had been given a course in some Gallic existential world-view.
-Whatever, it was wasted on us.

 We withstood this without much trouble until eventually the amuses-bouches arrived, but they were actually awful.
 A tiny terrine with its brittle toasts needed to be stabilized to pry out the firm excessively cumin-flavored substance, because the toasts kept breaking.
 Straight raw vegetables were provided to scoop a very salty smoked fish dip, making me feel I was at a grad-student party in 1970.
 But then two not-on-the-menu appetizers came in bowls: a thick blob of rich mushroom puree floating in sour gaspach had a beautiful contrast of flavours, and there was also an extremely rich-smelling shellfish soup in a tiny bowl.
 Our sense of mild alarm was relieved.